TSawyer87/flakes/README.md

-# Flakes Structure and Usage
+# Flakes Structure and Usage (Hyprland)

 - This flake provides two NixOS configurations:

   - magic: A desktop configuration for AMD hardware.
 More recent updates.

   - laptop: A desktop configuration for Intel hardware.

 **Customizing the Flake**